The Groundwork Program:

 Groundwork is open to all Texas Tech Master's, Doctoral, and Post-Doctoral students who submit an application and are accepted to participate.
 A teaching appointment is NOT required and students graduating in December 2019 are eligible to participate.
 Past Groundwork participants and current and former TEACH Program Fellows are ineligible.
 Groundwork will be limited to 40 participants.

 For information regarding Groundwork Program applications, please contact Dr. Kristi Gaines (Associate Dean, Graduate School).

 - “Useful, practical techniques I can implement NOW.
 Great instructors, who are fun,

 funny, engaging, love what they do and are passionate about it.”

 - “The breadth of topics covered was really great.
 I had many of my questions and concerns about teaching answered.
 The staff and instructors were all really engaging and welcoming as well.”

 - “The instructors/counselors were great role models who practiced what they preached and made everything we learned real for us by actually teaching at a high level.
 The coursework covered all the dollar issues and did so effectively.
 The grouping allowed us to meet with students/instructors from other disciplines and expand our minds and our repertoire.
 The materials provided (food included) were appropriate and much appreciated.”

 - “Great and friendly environment.
 Teaching experience (microteaching) with peer and expert feedback.
-Sessions on several aspects of teaching like from syllabus to feedback.
-Hands on activities and suggestions for sticky situations.”
+Sessions on several aspects of teaching like from the syllabus to feedback.
+Hands-on activities and suggestions for sticky situations.”